minkiele/minkiele.github.io/packages/public/src/apps/Info/README.md

 ## About the author

-Hi there, my name is Michele, I was born and raised in Italy, in a small town nearby Venice lagoon and I still live there;
+Hi there, my name is Michele, I am a digital engineer, I was born in a small town nearby the Venice lagoon and I still live there.
-I'm scared shitless of becoming forty.

 ## About this little project